MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 <!-- ====================================================================== -->
-## How to deploy non-stable channels
+## How to deploy preview channels

 Preview channels of Microsoft Edge (which include WebView2) are also called _insider channels_.
-These are the non-stable channels of Microsoft Edge.
+Once installed, they will stay up-to-date and install the latest versions available for that channel.
+For example, this means the Canary channel will update itself almost daily.

 To deploy a preview channel of Microsoft Edge, do either of the following:
 * Manually install preview channels on test machines.